remotion-dev/remotion/packages/docs/docs/lambda-runtime.md

 ## Storage space

-The function only has 512MB of storage space in total, of which ~200MB are already taken by Google Chrome, FFMPEG and the Remotion function code.
-This means your video rendering must not take more than ~300MB of space - keep in mind that the concatenations of various chunks into one video takes place within a Lambda function, so the space must suffice for both the chunks and the output video.
+The function only has 512MB of storage space in total. available for video rendering.
+Keep in mind that the concatenations of various chunks into one video takes place within a Lambda function, so the space must suffice for both the chunks and the output video.

-In practice, this means your final video should not be bigger than ~150MB.

-## Google Chrome
+## Chromium

 The function already includes a running version of Chromium.
 The browser was compiled including the proprietary codecs, so you can include MP4 videos into your project.